iburzynski/jambhala/README.md

 ### 0. **Requirements**

-  * This project uses the Nix package manager, Nix flakes, and IOG's **[haskell.nix](https://input-output-hk.github.io/haskell.nix/)** infrastructure to build a fully-functioning and reproducible Plutus development environment.
+  * This project uses the Nix package manager to build a fully-functioning and reproducible Cardano development environment.
   * Nix is only compatible with Unix-like operating systems, so you must be using a Linux distribution, MacOS, or WSL2 (Windows Subsystem for Linux) to install Jambhala.
+  * Your system must have `bash` and `git` installed.
+Run `bash --version` and `git -v` in a terminal window to confirm.
+    * **NOTE for MacOS users:** MacOS may ship with versions of `bash` and `grep` that are incompatible with this workflow.
+You should install `bash`/`grep` using Homebrew first before proceeding.
   * This project assumes the use of `VS Codium` (a preconfigured installation is provided) or `VS Code` as editor and `bash` as shell (also provided in the Nix development environment).
 Other tools will require alternative workflows that are not covered here.
-  * This project is storage-intensive.
+  * Jambhala and `cardano-node` are storage-intensive.
 We suggest you have at least `50GB` of free disk space before proceeding further.
-  * **NOTE for MacOS users:** MacOS may ship with versions of `bash` and `grep` that are incompatible with this workflow.
-You should install `bash`/`grep` using Homebrew first before proceeding.

 ***
 ### 1. **Install `nix`**
 ***
   * If you're setting up Nix on your system for the first time, try Determinate Systems' **[Zero-to-Nix](https://zero-to-nix.com)** in lieu of the official installer, as it provides an easier tool for **[installing](https://zero-to-nix.com/start/install)** and **[uninstalling](https://zero-to-nix.com/start/uninstall)** Nix.
   * Alternatively, you may follow the instructions for **multi-user installation** for your OS at **[nixos.org](https://nixos.org/download.html)**.
-This approach will require some additional configuration and it will be harder to uninstall Nix if you need to.
+This approach will require some additional configuration and it will be harder to uninstall Nix should you need to.
 It is only recommended if you've previously installed Nix on your system, as it will detect and repair a previous installation as needed.
   * When you are finished installing Nix, close the terminal session and open a fresh one.
 ***
 ### 2. **Configure `nix.conf`**